theramiyer/resume/README.md

 Skeleton-framework-Jekyll was created by [Bradford Lynch](https://twitter.com/blynch41) for better Skeleton and Jekyll harmony.

-Skeleton Resume, minimalistic online résumé, was created by [Ram Iyer](https://github.com/theramiyer) based on Skeleton, built by Jekyll.
+Skeleton Resume, a minimalistic online résumé, was created by [Ram Iyer](https://github.com/theramiyer) based on Skeleton, built by Jekyll.